openvinotoolkit/open_model_zoo/demos/formula_recognition_demo/python/README.md

 * Target (`tgt`) - previous token (for the first time it is `START_TOKEN` ) Second model is being executed until current decoded token is `END_TOKEN` or length of the formula is less then `--max_formula_len` producing one token per each decode step.

 As input, the demo application takes a path to a folder with images or a path to a single image file with a command-line argument `-i`.
-Another possible option is interactive mode, which will be explanined in details later.
+Another possible option is interactive mode, which will be explained in detail later.

 ### Non-interactive mode
 Non-interactive mode assumes that demo processes inputs sequentially.
-The demo workflow in non-interactive is the following:
+The demo workflow in non-interactive mode is the following:

 1. The demo application reads a single image or iterates over all images in the given folder, then crops or resizes and inputs to fit into the input image blob of the network (`imgs`).
 Crop and pad is used to keep size of the font.
 2. For each image, encoder extracts features from the image
 3. While length of the current formula is less then `--max_formula_len` or current token is not `END_TOKEN` Decode Step produces new tokens.
-5. The demo prints the decoded text in a file if `-o` parameter specified or into the console and (optionally) renders predicted formula into image.
+5. The demo prints the decoded text to a file if `-o` parameter specified or into the console and (optionally) renders predicted formula into image.

-#### Rendering of the latex formula into image
+#### Rendering of the LaTeX formula into image
-User has an option to render predicted by the demo application latex formula into image.
+User has an option to render the latex formula predicted by the demo application into an image.
 Regardless of what mode is selected (interactive or non-interactive) the process of the rendering of the formula is the same.
 ##### Requirements for rendering
 Sympy python package is used for rendering.
 To install it, please, run:
 `pip install -r requirements.txt`
-Sympy package needs latex system installed in the operation system.
+Sympy package needs latex system installed in the operating system.
-For Windows you can use miktex (just download and install it), for Ubuntu\MacOS you can use texlive:
+For Windows you can use MiKTeX (just download and install it), for Ubuntu/MacOS you can use TeX Live:
 Ubuntu:
 `apt-get update && apt-get install texlive`
 MacOS: